-- Following first contact, GPs and GP trainees will be able to consult with an experienced clinician within their locality or if they prefer, they can see a clinician in another area – anywhere in England.
+- Following first contact, doctors and dentists will be able to consult with an experienced clinician within their locality or if they prefer, they can see a clinician in another area – anywhere in England.

-- GPs will also be able to have consultations via video calls i.e. Skype and FaceTime at their convenience/preference.
+- Doctors and dentists will also be able to have online consultations via video calls i.e. Skype and FaceTime at their convenience/preference.

 Is the service self-referral only?

 The service is self-referral only.
-Other organisations or colleagues may signpost GPs and GP Trainees to the NHS GP Health service, but the service will not accept referrals from any third party; the GP or GP trainee must self-refer themselves to receive support.
+Other organisations or colleagues may signpost doctors and dentists to NHS Practitioner Health, but the service will not accept referrals from any third party; the doctors and dentists as the patient must self-refer themselves to receive support.

 Where will the services be located?

-The service are available within each of the 13 NHS England local team areas.
-Within each area there is a network of clinicians which can be accessed at a range of different sites and clinicians.
-The map below shows these areas across England.
+The service runs nationwide across England.
+Within each area there is a network of clinicians which can be accessed at a range of different sites.

 How can a national service provide a locally sensitive service?

-NHS England will work closely with The Hurley Clinic Partnership to ensure that GPs and GP trainees can expect a locally sensitive service.
-This includes safeguards to ensure confidentiality are strictly maintained, with only the clinicians directly involved in a GP or GP trainees support has access to any information or records kept by the NHS GP Health Service.
+NHS England will work closely with The Hurley Clinic Partnership to ensure that doctors and dentists can expect a locally sensitive service.
+This includes safeguards to ensure confidentiality are strictly maintained, with only the clinicians directly involved in doctors and dentist support has access to any information or records kept by NHS Practitioner Health.

-What sort of services can GPs and GP trainees expect?
+What sort of services can doctors and dentists expect?

-- The NHS GP Health service will help GPs with:
+NHS Practitioner Health will help doctors and dentists with:

 - Common and more complex mental health conditions